 Woke up at 6 am, jumped in the car and started driving.
 It was still dark outside, but in Romania, you have to wake up really early for longer trips.
 It gets busy during the day, especially at the weekend.

-It could have taken less, but I decided to see Transalpina as well, which one of the most breathtaking roads in Romania, besides Transfagarasan.
+It could have taken less, but I decided to see Transalpina as well, which is one of the most breathtaking roads in Romania, besides Transfagarasan.
 And that day, they had part of the road closed down due to a rally.
 So much for our early start.
 At 12 pm we were just getting out of there and we were still 5 hours away from home.

 I can’t remember the moment I parked when I arrived at home, but what a trip this was.

-I hope you enjoy and make the most out of your Baltic road trip and I hope this serves as an inspiration for creating your own Baltic road trip itinerary.
+I hope you enjoy and make the most out of your Baltic road trip, and I hope this serves as an inspiration for creating your own Baltic road trip itinerary.

 I hope this Baltic road trip itinerary helps you plan your Baltic road trip.
-I know it’s a really long post, but I tried to include all the details I thought you need to understand and plan your road trip in the Baltic states.
+I know it’s a really long post, but I tried to include all the details I thought you needed to understand and plan your road trip in the Baltic states.

 The total kilometres number was from the car’s computer.
-The kilometres I wrote for each day are approx from Google maps.
+The kilometres I wrote for each day are approx from Google Maps.

 This is a rather intense driving road trip.
 If you can fly to Vilnius first, rent a car from there and start driving.
-The distances in the Baltics are much shorter and the traffic is much better.
+The distances in the Baltics are much shorter, and the traffic is much better.

-The only time I booked accommodation in advance it was a disaster.
+The only time I booked accommodation in advance, it was a disaster.
 But you don’t have to do this.
 For larger groups, it’s recommended you book in advance.